 Many companies use a combination of traditional and behavioral interview questions, which is a smart strategy in my opinion.
 When I'm interviewing a candidate, I want to know how well they've performed and how they approach difficult situations or problem-solving.
 However, I also want to know what they have to say about themselves prompted by traditional, open-ended questions.
 When you ask competency based questions coupled with traditional questions, it's harder for an interviewer to fabricate on the traditional questions, because a follow-up question to an answer might require real-life examples and quantifiable results.

 The benefits of preparing for a behavioral interview goes beyond the interview itself.

-The top companies in the world use behavioral based interviews, and they're the companies many want to work for.
+The top companies in the world use behavioral-based interviews and they're the companies may want to work for.

 The examples and stories you come up with for these types of interviews can also help you at networking and industry events.

 You'll be better equipped for any type of interview when you practice and prepare for a behavioral-based interview.

 You'll have a good record of your work accomplishments and scenarios to use for bios, your resume, your website and cover letter as a result of your preparation.